emZubair/design-patterns/strategy/STRATEGY.md

     defines a family of algorithms/behaviours, encapsulates them and uses them interchangeably, it also allows algorithms vary independently from clients that use them
 ```

+**Strategy** is a behavioral design pattern that turns a set of behaviors into objects and makes them interchangeable
+inside original context object.